maalejahmed404/maalejahmed404/README.md

 ![banner](https://github.com/user-attachments/assets/d954ed16-2eb8-4cff-b759-50a77868764f)

 **About me**
 Master 2 in Data Science at École Polytechnique.
-I build end-to-end ML/NLP systems (data → model → deployment) with a focus on solid validation, reproducibility, and measurable impact.
 Open to a **6-month internship from April 2025** (France).

 ## Tech stack